natverse/natmanager/README.md

 natmanager::install('natverse')
 ```

-You can also look at all the repos avaiable in the natverse organization
+You can also look at all the repos available in the natverse
-as follows:
+organization as follows:

 ``` r
 natmanager::list_repo()